-WSOP.com is owned and operated by Caesars Interactive Entertainment, with ground affiliation provided by Caesar Atlantic City.
-The online poker company launched legally in New Jersey on November 26, 2013.
+WSOP.com is owned and operated by Caesars Interactive Entertainment, with ground affiliation provided by Caesars Atlantic City.
+The online poker company launched legally in New Jersey on Nov.
+26, 2013.

 The site has a slightly outdated interface but is a consistent source of reliably running games for New Jersey residents looking for a poker site with tons of ongoing promotions.

 Last verified: May 1, 2019

 Rather than using a bonus code, you can claim both of WSOP.com’s new player offers by signing up using our link below.
 The two primary incentives are:

 - $10 free to play.
 Will be credited within 72 hours from account registration.
 This is an exclusive offer, available to NJGamblingSites.com readers.

 - 100% bonus of up to $1,000 on your first deposit.
 Clearing $1 in bonus funds requires 10 Action Player Points.
 Bonus funds are forfeit if release requirements are not met in 60 days.

 WSOP.com NJ has a partnership with 888Poker and the two sites share a player pool, which helps create traffic for both sites – a huge positive for poker players looking for a game.
 WSOP’s interface is a bit outdated, but it’s incredibly dependable and stable.
 Promotions are average for New Jersey online poker rooms and include a fair amount of new player deposit matching.
 Recently, WSOP integrated its player rewards program with Caesars Total Rewards, so reward points can now be earned online and used live at Caesars properties.
 WSOP.com is a good choice for New Jersey poker players.